winteryoung/yanwte2/README.md

 ## YANWTE V.S.
 YANWTE2

 Yanwte2 rewrites Yanwte completely.
 The benefit is light.
 Both in the library itself and the way you use it.
-There's no startup process.
-Due to the constraint of the startup process, Yanwte can only be used in terminal applications, not in libraries.
-But Yanwte2 can be used both in applications and libraries.
+Simplified design brings more robustness.
+It's more reliable.

 Yanwte2 uses the Java standard `Function` interface to represent a SPI.
 This design decision greatly reduced the need for byte code instrumentation.
 And the depth of the call stack has been greatly reduced too.
 This improves the performance.